PDF to speech

 Why listen instead of reading?

 Listening to dense material — textbooks, research papers, legal contracts, long reports — reduces eye strain, frees your hands, and lets you review while walking, commuting, or doing dishes.
 For students with dyslexia or ADHD, audio is often the difference between finishing a chapter and giving up.
-And unlike paid PDF readers, FreeTextoSpeech has no signup wall, no trial clock, and no locked voices.

 How to read a PDF aloud